• Skip to primary navigation

 Brod and Taylor Bread Proofer

 The proofer allows me to control the temperature and humidity of the air around the dough regardless of where I am in the world.
-Plus, it folds down into a nice, compact little package, making storage a cinch.
+Plus, it folds into a nice, compact package, making storage a cinch.

 Tartine Bread (Artisan Bread, Sourdough)